hueyyeng/VesperiaGuide/docs/missables.md

 ![screenshot](images/act-three-183.jpg)

 - [ ] After (Guild Quest Part 7), go toward the tree in Halure to get Rita's __Ivy Blade__ (Spirit Magic Final Part)
-- [ ] In Mantaic, hand over Silver Edge + 1 Alpha to Cow Boy for Spectacles, Krona Symbol, Blue Dice, Reverse Doll, Holy Avenger, Super Electric Yoyo, Dragon Helm, Paladin Mantle, Black Onyx, Special Gel, Red Sage, Hourglass, Alexandrite and Reverse Doll (Cow Boy Final Part)
+- [ ] In Mantaic, hand over Silver Edge + 1 Alpha to Cow Boy for Magic Lens, Krona's Symbol, Blue Dice, Rebirth Doll, Holy Avenger, Hypershock Yo-yo, Dragon Helm, Paladin Cape, Black Onyx, Special Gel, Red Sage, Hourglass, another Rebirth Doll, and an Alexandrite (Cow Boy Final Part)
 - [ ] Repeatedly use any tent item on the World Map for Flynn to learn __Dazzling Spin__ (PS3 and Definitive Edition)
 - [ ] In the Renansula Hollow, head towards the graveyard (PS3 and Definitive Edition)
 - [ ] Enter Relewiese Hollow for a scene with Sylph (PS3 and Definitive Edition)